Transit Authority of River City: History

 Following a trend in cities across the United States, the company saw annual ridership decline from 84 million in 1920 to 14 million in 1970.
 Its ridership was no longer large enough to cover operating expenses, and in 1971 it posted its first loss.
 In 1972, the company announced that it would cease operations on September 1, 1974.

 The local government began subsidizing fares in July 1973, but this was not enough to make the Louisville Transit Company profitable.
 Bridge Transit Company (which provided mass transit between Louisville and Jeffersonville) ceased operations at around the same time due to lack of revenue, setting the stage for a metropolitan area without any private mass-transit companies.

 Voters approved a controversial 1974 referendum, supported by Mayor Harvey Sloane, which approved an increased occupational tax to fund mass transit.
 Combined with a federal grant, this was enough for TARC to purchase the Louisville Transit Company, buy new buses, reduce fares, and create new service lines.
 TARC bought up the area's remaining mass-transit companies: Blue Motor Coach Lines (which served outlying areas) in 1976, and the Daisy Line (connecting New Albany and Louisville) in 1983.

 In 1993, TARC experimented with water-taxi service connecting the Belle of Louisville wharf and Towboat Annie's Restaurant in Jeffersonville.
-During the 1990s and early 2000s, TARC advocated extensive funding to build and operate light rail in the Louisville area; despite wide press coverage, the plans never bore fruit.
+A feasibility study for a light rail system in the Louisville area was funded by TARC in 1996 and proposed a north–south route that followed the Interstate 65 corridor that was adopted in 1998.
+The project's draft environmental impact statement was submitted to the Federal Transit Administration, but was not recommended for final design due to a lack of clear state or local funding for the $661 million cost.
+TARC paused its planning and engineering work on the light rail line in May 2004.

 In February 1994, an audit committee headed by Bruce Lunsford found that TARC had been mismanaging funds and was depleting its once-large trust fund with increasing expenses such as door-to-door service for the disabled and spending on personal services and fringe benefits for administrators which was higher than that of transit companies in similarly sized cities.
 TARC's executive director resigned after the audit, and fares nearly doubled before the end of the year.
 In August 2011, TARC's new $4.5 million, 17,700-square-foot Maintenance and Training Annex received a Gold LEED (Leadership in Energy and Environmental Design) Certification.